The DeWalt DXPW3425 is a gas-powered pressure washer offering a maximum water pressure of 3400 PSI and flow of 2.5 GPM. (Read full specs)

 Design & Handling

 The wheelbarrow design of the DeWalt DXPW3425 grants mobility and stability to the unit.
-The robust and sturdy welded steel frame offers longevity to the assembly.
+Its sturdy welded steel frame provides longevity to the assembly.
 The handle adds to the DXPW3425 convenience of transport.

-The DeWalt DXPW3425's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.
+The DeWalt DXPW3425 comes with a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are detailed below.

-- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+- Spray gun and wand: Both the classic ergonomic spray gun and its wand may be conveniently stored in a side hook.
 The gun features a rotating auxiliary side handle to further improve the comfort of both left and right-handed users.

 |Concrete, brick, masonry||Use with caution||Suitable||Suitable||Suitable||Suitable|